mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/3_Bot.md

 Right-click on your project in the Solution Explorer of Visual Studio, and select Add-->New Folder.
 Create a folder called "Models".
 Then right-click on the Models folder, and select Add-->Existing Item.
 Do this twice to add these two files under the Models folder (make sure to adjust your namespaces if necessary):
 1. [ImageMapper.cs](./resources/code/Models/ImageMapper.cs)
 2. [SearchHit.cs](./resources/code/Models/SearchHit.cs)

+>You can find the files in this repository under [resources/code/Models](./resources/code/Models)

 Next, right-click on the Dialogs folder in the Solution Explorer of Visual Studio, and select Add-->Class.
 Call your class "SearchDialog.cs".
 Add the contents from [here](./resources/code/SearchDialog.cs).